-1. Introduction
+1. INTRODUCTION

-In this paper we study an equilibrium model of network formation with heterogeneous agents, and provide approximate variational methods to approximate the likelihood.
+In this paper we study an equilibrium model of network formation with heterogeneous agents, and provide variational methods to approximate the likelihood.
 We contribute to the literature on the formation and evolution of social and economic networks, whose structure and composition has been shown to have important implications for economic performance, health outcomes, social mobility, the diffusion of information, criminal behavior and other socioeconomic outcomes.
-The spread of online social media has increased the availability of network data, however, the estimation and identification of models of network formation pose formidable econometric challenges (Jackson (2008), Sheng (2012), Graham (2014), Leung (2014), Menzel (2016), Chandrasekhar (2016), Mele (2017), dePaula (forthcoming)).
+The spread of online social media has increased the availability of network data, however, the estimation and identification of structural models of network formation pose formidable econometric challenges (Jackson (2008), Sheng (2012), Graham (2014), Leung (2014), Menzel (2016), Chandrasekhar (2016), Mele (2017), dePaula (forth-coming)).

 We develop a game theoretical equilibrium model of network formation, where individuals' make sequential decisions to form or delete ties, weighing benefits and costs of each link.
 Players are heterogeneous: each individual is characterized by a set of characteristics, e.g. race, gender, income, etc. Players' payoffs depend on the number and composition of their links.
-In addition, players receive utility from the number of links formed by their direct neighbors.
-Similar payoff functions have been used in the network economics literature (e.g.
+In addition, players receive utility from the number of links formed by their direct

 Date: First version: June 15, 2015.
-This version: February 1, 2017.
+This version: September 20, 2017.

-We are grateful to Bryan Graham, Mert Gürbüzbalaban, Matt Jackson, Hiro Kaido, Michael Leung and Demian Pouzo for comments and suggestions.
+We are grateful to Aureo DePaula, Bryan Graham, Mert Gürbüzbalaban, Matt Jackson, Hiro Kaido, Michael Leung and Demian Pouzo for comments and suggestions.
 The second author is partially supported by NSF Grant DMS-1613164.

-1For a survey of strategic models of network formation, see Jackson (2008).
+&lt;sup>1For a survey of strategic models of network formation, see Jackson (2008).

-DePaula et al. (2014), Sheng (2012), Leung (2014), Chandrasekhar and Jackson (2014), Menzel (2016), Mele (2017)).
-In our model the network is formed sequentially: in each period two random players meet and receive a logistic matching shock.
-Conditional on the meeting and the value of the matching shock, they decide whether to form a link (or delete it) by maximizing the sum of their payoffs.2 This network formation protocol is consistent with a standard pairwise stable equilibrium with transfers.3
+neighbors.
+We can easily generalize this payoff function to include additional link externalities, like common friends, or cliques of four or more people: most of our results will hold without much modification in the proofs.
+While similar payoff functions have been used in the network economics literature (e.g. DePaula et al. (2014), Sheng (2012), Leung (2014), Chandrasekhar and Jackson (2014), Menzel (2016), Mele (2017)), in our model the network is formed sequentially: in each period two random players meet and receive a logistic matching shock.
+Conditional on the meeting and the value of the matching shock, they decide whether to form a link (or delete it) by maximizing the sum of their payoffs.
+This network formation protocol is consistent with a standard pairwise stable equilibrium with transfers.

-We show that this network formation model is a potential game: all the incentives of the players can be summarized by an aggregate function of the state of the network, called a potential.4 We prove that the sequence of networks generated through the random matching and the endogenous linking decisions converges to a unique stationary equilibrium.
+We show that this network formation model is a potential game: all the incentives of the players can be summarized by an aggregate function of the state of the network, called a potential.
+We prove that the sequence of networks generated through the random matching and the endogenous linking decisions converges to a unique stationary equilibrium.
 That is, in the long-run, the likelihood of observing a specific network configuration follows a discrete exponential distribution.
 As a consequence, our model converges to an Exponential Random Graph model (ERGM) (Wasserman and Pattison (1996), Wasserman and Faust (1994), Frank and Strauss (1986), Snijders (2002)).
 The latter is a random network formation model that assumes the probability of observing a specific network configuration is proportional to an exponential function of network statistics.
 Such model is a workhorse for empirical applications in statistics and social sciences, perhaps due to its extreme flexibility and the availability of estimation packages in open source software (Snijders (2002), Moody (2001), Goodreau et al. (2009), Wimmer and Lewis (2010)).